- Saturday JULY 17 8:00 PM

 A love that dare not speak its name

-Tim Laughlin, devout Catholic, anti-commuist crusader and recent college graduate, comes to Washington in 1953, only to fall in love with Hawkins Fuller, an official at the State Department.
-As Tim struggles with his faith, his political beliefs, and his new-found passion, Hawkins takes an increasingly cavalier attitude towards their relationship, which ends in betrayal and heartbreak.
+Set in 1950s Washington, D.C. amidst the oft-overlooked “Lavender Scare,” a US government employment purge that resulted in thousands of firings and resignations of men and women believed to be members of the LGBTQ+ community, Fellow Travelers tells the story of a forbidden love between Timothy Laughlin, a recent college graduate, and Hawkins Fuller, an official at the State Department.
+As Tim struggles to reconcile his faith, his political beliefs, and his new-found passion, Hawkins takes an increasingly cavalier attitude towards their relationship, ultimately ending in betrayal and heartbreak.

 Opera News called Fellow Travelers “...an absorbing, gripping, throroughly attractive piece with considerable contemporary relevance and complex, three-dimensional characters."
 The budding attraction between Tim and Hawkins has "all the infectious warmth, humor, and sweetness of the early scenes in La Bohéme,” said the New York Times.
 “With its smart music and sharp-edged romantic drama, Fellow Travelers seems assured of lasting appeal.”